Chamion/eslint-plugin-chamion-typescript/docs/rules/no-unique-object-comparison.md

 ## When Not To Use It

-If you cannot trust your types are correct to the point you'd get false positives disable this rule.
+If you cannot trust your type annotations to the point you'd get false positives disable this rule.